sbhrwl/deep_learning/README.md

         # tf.keras.layers.Dense(2, activation="binary")
     )
   ```
-* Train the new Model which now already has weights and we will the it to get weights for new layer(s) added to the model to suit our use case (example: Is the numer Even?)
+* Train the new Model which now already has weights for older layers
+* We will train it to get weights for new layer(s) added to the model to suit our use case (example: Is the numer Even?)
 ```python
 python src/transfer_learning/is_even.py
 ```